Ensono/amido.github.io/docs/workloads/azure/data/etl_pipelines/data_processing.md

 ![ADF_SilverPipelineDesign.png](../images/ADF_SilverPipelineDesign.png)

 The Python PySpark script executed as part of a data workload is kept inside the `spark_jobs` directory for the workload.
-This job will utilise the [Pysparkle library](./pysparkle.md), which provides a wealth of reusable utilities to assist with data transformations and loading data from/into to the data lake.
+This job will utilise the [Datastacks library](./datastacks.md), which provides a wealth of reusable utilities to assist with data transformations and loading data from/into to the data lake.

 ### Data Factory pipeline design